gatling/gatling/src/sphinx/http/http_check.rst

 In case of a ``String``, it can also be a ``String`` using Gatling EL or an ``Expression[String]``.

+.. _http-check-isNull:

+* ``isNull``

+Checks that the value is null, typically a JSON value, e.g.:

+.. includecode:: code/Checks.scala#isNull

 .. _http-check-not:

 * ``not(expected)``